sapienza/CodeIgniter-admin-panel/README.md

 CodeIgniter-Sample-Project
 ==========================

-The ideia is a sample project using CodeIgniter.
+The ideia is a sample project using CodeIgniter with Mysql.
-I will be commiting functionalities like mysql paginating, filtering data, ajax, and a admin control panel.
+I will be commiting functionalities like: news page list with a page for each new,option to filter the data, and pagination; mail page;
+  statics pages;
+  and a admin control panel.

 ------------------------------------------------------------------